 If you or your children are victims of domestic violence or you believe you are in danger of violence, you should know your legal rights as well as the steps you should take to protect you and your family.

 The first step to take if you are in immediate danger is to call 9-11 and remove yourself from the dangerous situation.
 Sometimes this may not be a sustainable solution, such as when a co-parent has a right to a child.
 In such cases, the police may view the situation as a civil case and suggest hiring an attorney.

-The next step is to speak with an attorney who specializes in family law and domestic violence issues.
+The next step is to speak with a lawyer who specializes in family laws and domestic violence issues.
 Your attorney can help you file an emergency protective order and can also assist with paperwork, including a summary of what the immediate danger is, before you proceed to an emergency hearing before a judge.
 You may not get into court immediately, so it is very important to work with an attorney so the timeline isn’t stretched out unnecessarily.

 At Sandoval Family Law, when we learn of allegations of domestic violence, we can act immediately by filing an emergency protective order.
 We’re concerned about your safety as well as the safety of your children.
 We will take the necessary actions to make certain you are in a safe place.

 At Sandoval Law Firm we understand the stress of dealing with divorce, child custody and domestic violence.
 Our firm consists of founding attorney Raul Sandoval Jr. and a dedicated support staff.
 Mr. Sandoval earned his law degree from Texas Tech University School of Law.
 Since that time, he has been practicing family law in the Austin area, as well as teaching seminars, classes and other forms of professional development.